 The deadline for delivering data to Statistics Finland on vital events in the statistical year is the end of January of the following year.
-The exception to this is the data on stillbirths, which were expected by the end of August.
 Data on population changes in statistical year delivered to Statistics Finland after this date are included in the data of the following year.